lorinkoz/django-pgschemas/docs/settings.md

 Default: `[]`

 Other schemas to include in Postgres search path.
 You cannot include the schema for any static or dynamic tenant.
-The public schema is included by default, so, including it here will raise `ImproperlyConfigured`.
+The public schema is included by default, so including it here will raise system check `pgschemas.W005` (database-tagged; see [troubleshooting](troubleshooting.md)).

 ## `PGSCHEMAS_LIMIT_SET_CALLS`